Asymptotic Expansion for Expanding Spherical Averages in Real Rank One: Asymptotic Expression of for Irreducible Representations Asymptotic Expression of I(t, v, phi) for Irreducible Representations

-To facilitate the notation in the iterative scheme, we introduce the following multi-index notation, which will be employed throughout the following sections.
+We will proceed the iteration scheme following these different cases of decompositions.
+To facilitate the notations in the iteration scheme, we introduce the following multi-index notations, which will be employed throughout the entire Section~\ref{Section:Asymp_Irreducible_repnt_with_pure_imginary}.
 Let $\ell$ denote the number of iterations.
-During the $\ell$ -fold iteration, the sequential summation is denoted by
+During the $\ell$-fold iteration, the sequential summation is denoted by